 For you and I, making coffee can be as simple as putting a few spoonfuls of ground coffee in a cafetière.
 Even the more fancy machines can deliver a hot mug of coffee to you within a few minutes.
 However, the process of making the coffee bean suitable for drinking isn’t as simple as picking a few beans off a tree.
 In fact, coffee beans need a lot of time and care before you can brew them into a latte.

 It takes around six years for a coffee tree to produce its fruit – the beans – which is ready for harvesting.
 On average, a coffee tree can last between 20-25 years, yielding roughly 2000 beans a year.

 Step 2 – Processing

-This process can take up to two weeks – dry processing is where the beans are dried in the sun before the pulp, parchment (a naturally occurring papery substance) and dried skin is removed.
+This process can take up to two weeks.
+Dry processing involves drying the beans are dried in the sun before removing the pulp, parchment (a naturally occurring papery substance) and dried skin.
 This is a fairly laborious process: the beans must be regularly raked to prevent mildew.

 Another process that is used is wet processing – the beans are put in water and the ones which float to the top are marked as defective and removed.
 After this they are pressed by a machine and the remaining pulp is removed, after which the beans are left to dry, leaving between 10-12% of moisture content.